adityakaklij/reef-nft-ticketing-system/README.md

 NFT-Ticketing-System

-Deploy your own NFT-Ticketing smart contract on Reef Blockchsin.
+Deploy your own NFT-Ticketing smart contract on Reef Blockchain.
-If any entity is required to organise the event and send the NFTs as tickets, With help of our dApp it's possible to execute their own customise smart contract directly on reef blockchain.
+If any entity is required to organise the event and send the NFTs as tickets, With help of our dApp it's possible to execute their own customised smart contract directly on reef blockchain.
 All the metadata related to NFT is stored on IPFS to maintain integrity.

 NFTs are getting uploaded on IPFS, no centralise server to store the metadata for the image.